Rex Hunt: Statistics

-Commentary career
+Sports media and commentary career

 After his retirement as a player, Hunt became a popular football commentator for 3AW.
 He also hosted Sunday morning panel shows on the Seven Network, the Sportsworld Footy Panel and I'm Rex Hunt and You're Not.
-Early in the 2007 season, Rex celebrated his 1500th game as a commentator of VFL/AFL games.
+Early in the 2007 season, Rex celebrated his 1,500th game as a commentator of VFL/AFL games.
 He announced his resignation from 3AW to join Triple M on 17 November 2009.

+In 2008, Hunt gave a poetic tribute to fellow commentator Clinton Grybas, who died unexpectedly at 32 years old.